Pasta Carbonara with Guanciale

 pasta carbonara on a grey plate

-There are four main Roman pasta dishes -Carbonara, Cacio e Pepe, Gricia, and Amatriciana and carbonara is our favorite.
-Our favorite neighborhood Italian restaurant has a delicious Spaghetti Carbonara that is made with onions, eggs, bacon, & Parmigiano cheese in a white cream sauce.
-The owners are from Italy and they have definitely “Americanized” this pasta dish but it’s still delicious.
-Our recipe is for authentic pasta carbonara and is made using traditional ingredients.
-It is the perfect go-to 30-minute dish for a busy weeknight.
+There are four main Roman pasta dishes: Carbonara, Cacio e Pepe, Pasta alla Gricia, and Amatriciana.
+Our favorite neighborhood Italian restaurant has a delicious Spaghetti Carbonara made with onions, eggs, bacon, and Parmigiano cheese in a white cream sauce.
+The owners are from Italy, and they have definitely “Americanized” this pasta dish, but it’s still delicious.
+Our recipe for authentic bucatini carbonara uses traditional ingredients, and it is the perfect go-to dinner for a busy weeknight.

 Key Ingredients and Substitutions

-Carbonara contains 5 ingredients…that’s it.
-There are plenty of pasta carbonara recipes that include garlic, parsley, onion, cream, milk, peas (or some other veg) but the original version of carbonara doesn’t so keep it simple.
+Carbonara has five ingredients—that’s it.
+Plenty of pasta carbonara recipes include garlic, parsley, onion, cream, milk, and peas (or some other vegetable), but the original version doesn’t, so keep it simple.

 The complete ingredient list and measurements are listed in the printable recipe below.